Access: Windows Region SettingsBy

 The list of countries was imported from a reference database available free on the AccessMVP website.

-Lastly, I want to express thanks to Daniel Pinealt, an Access expert living in the French part of Canada who writes applications that work across borders, for providing some of the information for this article.
+Lastly, I want to express thanks to Daniel Pineault, an Access expert living in the French part of Canada who writes applications that work across borders, for providing some of the information for this article.
 Daniel gets the values of international settings using a Windows API (Application Programming Interface) to read the registry, and he notes that Excel can enumerate this information, too.
 That’s great news because if Excel has something, Access can use it!

 The country and language specified in the Windows region settings affect how data is displayed.